justintadlock/custom-content-portfolio/readme.md

 * **Tags:** Tag individual portfolio projects.
 * **Project Details:** Add custom project details such as a project image, URL, client, location, start/end dates, and a description.
 * **Custom Permalinks:** Customize your portfolio permalinks to your own liking.
+* **Sticky Projects:** Stick projects to the portfolio page.
+* **Post Formats:** If your theme supports the, projects can have the audio, gallery, image, or video formats.

 ## Professional Support